hassio-addons/addon-plex/README.md

   This is a Hass.io limitation.
 In case you'd like to use extra devices, you'll have to modify the host system yourself and is not supported by the Hass.io or Community add-ons team.
+- A Plex Pass gives you exclusive access to new features, which are available through a Beta version channel of the media server.
+At this time, running this "Beta" version, is not supported by this add-on.

 ## Changelog & Releases